Sweet and tangy, these easy lemon bars are the ultimate dessert! They are made with a delicious buttery crust and a rich lemon filling.

 - Confectioners sugar for dusting

-In a large bowl, whisk flour, sugar, and salt until well combined.
-Cut in the cubes of VERY butter using a pastry blender or use your fingers (but be quick so the butter stays cold!), until the flour mixture is incorporated into the butter and you get pea size crumbles or smaller.
+- In a large bowl, whisk flour, sugar, and salt until well combined.
+Cut in the cubes of VERY cold butter into this mixture using a pastry blender or use your fingers (but be quick so the butter stays cold!), until the flour mixture is incorporated into the butter and you get pea size crumbles or smaller.